A Burn Injury Lawyer Can Help You Get Compensation

 - Never leaving a hot stove unattended

-The Burn Foundation similarly offers safety tips for food service workers and management, which are useful for anyone who spends time in a kitchen:
+The Burn Foundation offers safety tips for food service workers and management, which are useful for anyone who spends time in a kitchen:

 - Use protective gloves when handling hot pots.